Sahil2007BD/Sahil2007BD/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hey there! 👋
+Hey there! 👋<br/>

-I'm Sahil, a fresher CSE student from Bangladesh (Joined in 2006).
+I'm Sahil, a fresher CSE student from Bangladesh (Joined in 2006).<br/>

-I’m starting my BSc in Computer Science and Engineering and exploring the world of technology and programming.
+I’m starting my BSc in Computer Science and Engineering and exploring the world of technology and programming.<br/>

 Currently interested in software development, AI, and cybersecurity.
-My goal is to learn, build projects, and create something meaningful with technology.
+My goal is to learn, build projects, and create something meaningful with technology.<br/>

-### Fun Facts
+### Fun Facts<br/>

-• Curious about how technology works
+• Curious about how technology works<br/>
-• Always learning new things in tech
+• Always learning new things in tech<br/>
-• Future developer in progress 🚀
+• Future developer in progress 🚀<br/>